Turkey considers Syria buffer zone; Annan seeks unity

-With the uprising entering its second year, U.N.-Arab League envoy Kofi Annan reportedly told the Security Council that Syria’s response to his plans for peace were disappointing and urged major powers to put aside their divisions over Syria.
+With the uprising entering its second year, U.N.-Arab League envoy Kofi Annan urged the Security Council to end its divisions over Syria and work to help a peace mission mired in difficulty.

+Refugees were crossing hills into Turkey, evading Syrian forces and minefields to be taken into refugee camps there.
+The increasing flow, and memories of a flood of 500,000 fleeing into Turkey from Iraq in the 1991 Gulf War, are causing growing concern in Ankara.

+Annan said he would dispatch advisors to Syria early next week for talks about sending international monitors, in the hope their presence would brake the violence.
+But Western diplomats had little expectation of any swift breakthroughs.

-The United Nations estimates Assad’s forces have killed at least 8,000 people during the revolt, which has splintered Syria along sectarian lines and deeply divided world powers.
+The United Nations estimates that Assad’s forces have killed at least 8,000 people, many of them civilians during the revolt, which has splintered Syria along sectarian lines and also deeply divided world powers.

 While the West and much of the Arab world has lined up to denounce Assad, Russia, China and Iran have defended him and warned against outside interference.

-“The stronger and more unified your message, the better chance we have of shifting the dynamics of the conflict,” an envoy said, summarizing Annan’s remarks to the Security Council.

-Refugees were crossing hills into Turkey, evading Syrian forces and minefields to reach refugee camps.
-The growing flow, and memories of some 500,000 fleeing into Turkey from Iraq in the 1991 Gulf War, are causing growing concern in Ankara.

-Turkey urged its citizens to quit Syria on Friday because of the growing insecurity and raised the prospect of creating a safe zone on its border to protect the refugees.
+Neighbor Turkey, which has grown increasingly at odds with Assad, urged its citizens to quit Syria because of the growing insecurity and raised the prospect of setting up a buffer zone along the border to protect the swelling ranks of refugees.

 “This is what we wanted from the beginning.
 We want all the civilians in this area protected,” said Walid Hassan, one of the refugees, who fled Syria nine months ago.